kbrenn02/mini-python-projects/README.md

 ### 6. Pong
 Classic arcade pong game.
 To start the game, run `python3 main.py` after navigating into the pong project.

+### 7. Snake
+Classic arcade snake game.
+To start the game, run `python3 main.py` after navigating into the snake project.

+### 8. Turtle Crossing
+Frog hopper, but make it turtles.
+So turtle crossing.
+To start the game, run `python3 main.py` after navigating into the turtle crossing project.